gordonguthrie/TheManual/docs/chapter5/myfourthsynth_supercollider.md

 ## Chapter 5 - Recreating the beep Synth

-A simple beep synthesiser - fourth and final version
+A simple beep synthesiser - fourth and final version in SuperCollider

 This synth accepts the following parameters: